We're going to be talking about, we're going to be talking about Julian Assange.

 Yes, Angie is here, guys.

-A handful of hackers and a few journalists.
+Middle of the war in Iraq, a handful of hackers and a few journalists.

-They quickly made the US military's worst nightmare a reality by revealing a classified video to the world.
+They quickly made the U.S. military's worst nightmare a reality by revealing a classified video to the world.

 Let me know if 1.25 is too much for you guys.

-Uh I got this at 1.52 uh 1.5 speed right now.
+I got to the 1.5 speed right now.

 If I need to bring it down to 1.25, let me know.

-What was this circumstances?
+What was the circumstances?

 Who were these people?

-Seeing how relaxed and sort of innocent most of the people were in the video that the tonnage then became uh so outrageous.
+It was only by following the path through the thing and seeing how relaxed and sort of innocent most of the people were in the video that the carnage then became so outrageous.

 The video is complex.